alphagov/pay-tech-docs/source/documentation/set_up_a_live_worldpay_account.md

 account](https://secure.worldpay.com/sso/public/auth/login.html) and use
 __Select MerchantCode__ to find your merchant code.

-If __Switch to Production__ is at the bottom of the left-hand menu, toggle it.
+If __Switch to Production__ is at the bottom of the left-hand menu, toggle it on.

 ## Set up your profile